 Trick to Remember the Difference

-You can remember that organisation should be used in the U.K. relative to that of the U.S. since it shares an S with the towns Salisbury, Sandwich, and Sheffield, all of which are located in the U.K. By thinking about all the U.K. cities with names that start with S, you can remember to always use organisation in the U.K.
+You can remember that organisation is used with more frequency in the U.K. relative to that of the U.S. since it shares an S with the towns Salisbury, Sandwich, and Sheffield, all of which are located in the U.K. By thinking about all the U.K. cities with names that start with S, you can remember to always use organisation in the U.K.

 Is it organisation or organization?
 Organisation and organization mean the same thing.

-They are alternate spellings of the same word, both being used in British English and only one being used in American English.
+They are alternative spellings of the same word, both being used in British English and only one being used in American English.

-- Organization is the correct spelling in American English.
+- Organization is the only correct spelling in American English.

 You can remember which is which by keeping in mind all the U.K. cities that start with S. If the above list isn’t memorable enough, it could also include the towns Saxmundham, Sawbridgeworth, Stratford upon Avon, and Skelmersdale, all of which are located in the U.K.